Public Interest Position Funding Opportunities

-Although some individual organizations and offices pay summer interns or host their own fellowship programs, most do not and rely on the student to obtain funding from another source.
+Although some individual organizations and offices pay interns or host their own fellowship programs, most do not and rely on the student to obtain funding from another source.

 Public Interest Law Initiative (PILI)

 The PILI Internship program places first and second year law students in designated Chicago area public interest organizations during the summer, spring and fall semesters.
 A PILI intern receives a $5,000 stipend for ten weeks of full time summer work, and participates in weekly educational programs.
 Information is available at http://pili.org/internships.
 Students should apply early to assure consideration.
 First years may apply on December 1; and second years may apply on October 15.

 The Kent Justice Foundation ("KJF") coordinates fundraising efforts and administers summer public interest law fellowships for Chicago-Kent students.
 KJF believes that students should not be kept from working in public interest jobs because of financial reasons; therefore, KJF awards fellowships to assist students who work in low-paying or volunteer public interest positions during the summer by helping to defray costs.
 Applicants apply in the early spring and are reviewed based upon financial need, personal statements, participation in KJF fundraising and volunteer events, and participation in outside volunteer activities.
 In past years, 10-15 students have been awarded $500-$5000, and they have worked for organizations such as the Chicago Legal Clinic; The Legal Assistance Foundation of Metropolitan Chicago; Citizen Advocacy Center; AIDS Legal Council of Chicago; Equip for Equality; Cook County Public Guardian; Cook County State's Attorney's Office, Cook County Public Defender's Office and the U.S. Attorney's Office.